theyak/ytmusicapi-php/README.md

 - Addition of get_track() to get regular track information about a track.
 This function is useful to get track information in the form of a Track type with the addition of IDs to get lyrics and related tracks.

 - There are various minor differences throughout.
-They have been labeled in the code with "Known differences."
+They have been labeled in the code with "Known differences" or "Custom"

 ## Installation